JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 Starting with version 1.10, Compose Multiplatform supports adopting Navigation 3 in multiplatform projects for all supported platforms:
 Android, iOS, desktop, and web.

+> For the core navigation concepts, see [](compose-navigation.md).
+>
+{style="tip"}

 ## Key changes

-Navigation 3 is more than a new version of the library — in a lot of ways it's a new library entirely.
+Navigation 3 is more than a new version of the library — in many ways, it's a new library entirely.
 To learn more about the philosophy behind this redesign, see the [Android Developers blog post](https://android-developers.googleblog.com/2025/05/announcing-jetpack-navigation-3-for-compose.html).

 Key changes in Navigation 3 include: